 Professor Stephen Braga; 8 Credits

-This yearlong clinic allows 12 students to engage in the hands-on practice of appellate litigation through actual cases before various federal circuit and/or state courts of appeals.
+This yearlong clinic allows 12 students to engage in the hands-on practice of appellate litigation through actual cases before various federal circuit courts of appeals.
 The students are teamed up and assigned to handle primary responsibility for work on at least one appellate case during the course of the year.
 In addition, the students work together as a small law firm to provide secondary-level assistance to each other.

 Clinic students identify the issues to be raised on appeal through factual analysis and legal research, prepare opening and reply briefs persuasively advocating for the client’s position on those issues and, in a number of cases, personally present oral argument on the issues to the appellate court.
 Because of the requirements contained in the student practice rules at these courts of appeals, this clinic is only open to third-year students.